Partial Hospitalization Program (PHP) for Addiction Treatment

 Finding Your Sobriety

-You don’t have to struggle through all of this on your own.
-With the right care team beside you, finding your sobriety once more is possible.
+You do not have to figure this out alone.
+With the right care team and treatment plan, finding your sobriety is possible.

 A Step Toward Recovery

 “The team at Bradford was always so welcoming and accommodating.
 They didn’t turn me away or give up on me when I relapsed.
-I was welcomed back with open arms with a “let’s try this again to help you get your life back” approach.
+I was welcomed back with open arms with a ‘let’s try this again to help you get your life back’ approach.
 They never made me feel unworthy.
-The quality of care, doctors, and nurses are suburb.”
+The quality of care, doctors, and nurses are superb.”

 – Mallory E., Bradford Alumnus